 Kalus Kenny Intelex is acting for a builder that succeeded in making a claim in quantum meruit.
 After the Builder also succeeded in the Court of Appeal, the point of law is to be considered by the High Court later this year.

-In 2014, Peter and Angela Mann (Owners) entered into a domestic building contract with Paterson Constructions Pty Ltd (Builder) for the construction of two double-storey townhouses.
+In 2014, the Owners entered into a domestic building contract with the Builder for the construction of two double-storey townhouses.

 When construction was near completion, the Owners wrongly claimed that the Builder had repudiated the contract and sought to terminate it.